FAQ

 I’m pregnant – is it safe for me to get craniosacral therapy?

-Absolutely!
-Craniosacral therapy is an excellent choice of therapy during pregnancy and will benefit both you and your baby.
+Absolutely.
+Craniosacral therapy is excellent to receive during pregnancy and will benefit both you and your baby during your pregnancy journey, the birth, and beyond.

 Where are you located?